Merino: The Peppin brothers

 The Peppin brothers took a different approach to producing a hardier, longer-stapled, broader wool sheep.
 After purchasing Wanganella Station in the Riverina, they selected 200 station-bred ewes that thrived under local conditions and purchased 100 South Australian ewes bred at Cannally that were sired by an imported Rambouillet ram.
 The Peppin brothers mainly used Saxon and Rambouillet rams, importing four Rambouillet rams in 1860.
 One of these, Emperor, cut an 11.4 lb (5.1 kg clean) wool clip.
 They ran some Lincoln ewes, but their introduction into the flock is undocumented.
 In 1865, George Merriman founded the fine wool Merino Ravensworth Stud, part of which is the Merryville Stud at Yass, New South Wales.
+His son, Sir Walter Merriman, incorporated Peppin bloodlines into his breeding program.

-Vermont merinos in Australia
+Vermont Merinos in Australia

 In the 1880s, Vermont rams were imported into Australia from the U.S.; since many Australian stud men believed these sheep would improve wool cuts, their use spread rapidly.
-Unfortunately, the fleece weight was high, but the clean yield low, the greater grease content increased the risk of fly strike, they had lower uneven wool quality, and lower lambing percentages.
+The fleece weight was high, but the clean yield low, the greater grease content increased the risk of fly strike, they had lower uneven wool quality, and lower lambing percentages.
 Their introduction had a devastating effect on many famous fine-wool studs.